There are three major stances concerning God, gods, and the supernatural:

 What is atheism?

 As noted above, there are a number of other definitions of atheism.
-One of them says that atheism is the rejection of belief “in gods” instead of “in the supernatural”.
+One of them says that atheism is the rejection of belief “in gods”14 instead of “in the supernatural”.
 This definition is as valid as any other definition.
 However, some forms of Buddhism also do not believe in gods, and would thus qualify as atheist under this definition.
 This is indeed a possible view point.
-However, in this book, we use the word “atheist” in a different sense: when we talk about “atheism”, we will mean the rejection of the supernatural in general.
+However, in this book, we use the word “atheist” in a different sense: When we talk about “atheism”, we will mean the rejection of the supernatural in general.
 Under this definition, Buddhism is not atheist, because it incorporates the belief in a supernatural world order and the concepts of rebirth and Karma.

-Another definition says that atheism is the “lack of belief in the supernatural” instead of the rejection of belief in it.
+Another definition says that atheism is the “lack of belief in the supernatural” instead of the rejection of belief in it3.
 This is a more sweeping definition of atheism, which would also include all those who have not made up their mind about God.
 We will not use this definition because it collapses the distinction between agnosticism and atheism (indeed, it would reduce all agnostics to atheists).
 For example, on this definition babies would also be atheists, because they lack beliefs about the supernatural.
 However, newborns lack belief in gods not because they actively reject the supernatural but because they cannot yet form beliefs about abstract concepts.
-In order to distinguish babies (and other people who have not come to a definite conclusion) from the people who actively reject the belief in God, in this book we call the former “agnostics” and the latter “atheists”.
+In order to distinguish babies (and other people who have not come to a definite conclusion) from the people who actively reject the belief in God, in this book we call the former agnostics and the latter atheists.

 A third definition says that atheism is the belief that the supernatural does not exist.
-Under this definition, atheists believe that gods, angels, spirits, and all other supernatural entities do not exist.
-However, a considerable portion of atheists consider statements about the existence of the supernatural not wrong, but rather nonsensical.
+Under this definition, atheists believe that gods, angels, spirits, and all other supernatural entities are not there.
+However, a considerable portion of atheists consider statements about the existence of the supernatural not false, but rather nonsensical.
 What is meant by nonsensical?
 Consider the sentence “The current king of France is bald”.
 This statement is not false but nonsensical, because France has no king at present.
 Its negation, “The current king of France is not bald”, is just as nonsensical.
-Some atheists hold that it is the same with statements about the supernatural: the concept of “god” is so ill-defined that one cannot even meaningfully say that a god does (or does not) exist.
+Some atheists hold that it is the same with statements about the supernatural: The concept of “god” is so ill-defined that one cannot even meaningfully say that a god does (or does not) exist.
 These atheists just reject supernatural statements outright instead of even trying to say whether they are true or false.
 To do justice to this viewpoint as well, we define atheism as the rejection of belief in the supernatural.
 Thus, our definition of atheism includes the stance that supernatural statements are false and the stance that they are nonsensical.

-I am an atheist.
 You claim that a god exists and I don’t believe you.
 It’s really that simple.

 The Dawkins Scale

-- Level 2: De facto theism.
+Level 2: De facto theism.
 Very high probability God exists but short of 100%.
 “I don’t know for certain, but I strongly believe in God and live my life on the assumption that God exists.”

-- Level 3: Leaning towards theism.
+Level 3: Leaning towards theism.
 Higher than 50% probability that God exists but not very high.
 “I am uncertain, but I am inclined to believe God exists.”

-- Level 4: Completely impartial.
+Level 4: Completely impartial.
 Exactly 50% probability that God exists.
 “God’s existence and non-existence are equally probable.”

-- Level 5: Leaning towards atheism.
+Level 5: Leaning towards atheism.
 The probability of God’s existence is lower than 50% but not very low.
 “I do not know whether God exists but I’m inclined to be skeptical regarding God’s existence.”

-- Level 6: De facto atheism.
+Level 6: De facto atheism.
 Very low probability that God exists, but short of zero.
 “I don’t know for certain but I think the existence of God is very improbable, and I live my life on the assumption that God does not exist.”

-- Level 7: Strong atheism.
+Level 7: Strong atheism.
 100% probability God does not exist.
 “I know there is no God, with the same conviction as Jung knows there is one.”

 What is positive atheism?